 To determine the expected volatility, we used a combination of implied volatility for six-month and two-year traded options on EMC's stock, as well as EMC's historical stock price volatility.
 The expected term assumption is based upon actual historical exercises and cancellations of EMC stock options.
 We are using the same methodology to calculate expected volatility and expected term that was used prior to our adoption of FAS No. 123R.
 The risk-free interest rate assumption is based upon observed interest rates appropriate for the term of employee stock options and ESPP.
-The dividend yield assumption is based on the history and expectation of dividend payouts.
-Stock-based compensation expense recognized within a given reporting period is based on awards that are expected to vest in current or future periods.
+The dividend yield assumption is based on the history and expected to vest in current or future periods.
 Accordingly, recognized stock-based compensation expense from stock options and ESPP is reduced for expected forfeitures.
 FAS No. 123R requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 Forfeitures were estimated based on historical experience.
 See Note I to our consolidated financial statements for more information regarding our implementation of FAS No. 123R.